eljimmo/DB-Browser-SQLIT/README.md

 # DB-Browser-SQ LIT BECAUSE DATA IS LIT

-Basic Steps for SQL db browser, cleaning of data and parsing, creation of data tables, etc...
+Basic Steps for SQL DB browser, cleaning of data and parsing, creation of data tables, etc...

 - after creating your table, SQL is basically just that, Structured Query Langauge, it is incredible easy to use as well.